ecumeurs/upsilonbattle/README.md

   * Jump: Maximum height difference between two adjascent cell for move (defaulted to 2 up to now)
   * Attack Range (min/max): attack range (right now we are still at very basic attacks)

-* At each turn, mvt,attack counter must be reset.

 * Ruler must ensure an entity can't move further than expected. (or higher)